wikimedia/wvui/readme.md

 ### Git strategy

 -   Authors should revise the changelog each commit so this work is not postponed to release.
--   WVUI uses a squash and merge convention for changes.
+-   WVUI uses a {#Squash-and-Merge} convention for changes.
 -   Operating system and editor-specific files are not considered.
 -   The Git configuration should be precise and accurate like any other part of the codebase.
 The .gitignore file, for instance, should not become cluttered or vague.